 Welcome to the historic village of Abbotsbury on the Dorset Jurassic Coast.
 This charming village sits in a secluded valley sheltered by the Ridgeway hills that provide a warm microclimate.
 This is the landscape of Thomas Hardy and several films of his books have included Abbotsbury, the most recent being the production of ‘Far from the Madding Crowd’ starring Carey Mulligan and Matthias Schoenaerts.

-There are lots of places to visit, in and around the village, within easy walking distance: landmark St. Catherine’s Chapel, St. Nicholas Church, Chesil Beach, Abbotsbury Swannery, the Sub-tropical Gardens, the children’s playground and also the children’s farm in the old Abbey Tithe Barn.
+There are lots of places to visit, in and around the village, within easy walking distance: landmark St. Catherine’s Chapel, St. Nicholas Church, Chesil Beach, Abbotsbury Swannery, the Sub-tropical Gardens and Abbey Farm artisans and café.
 Or if you are feeling energetic, a walk up the hill to Abbotsbury Castle, the Iron Age hillfort, where the panoramic views are simply amazing.

 Things you might like to do in the local area include walking the Jurassic Coast Path (stunning coastal scenery) The Hardy Way (explores the Wessex of Thomas Hardy), Ridgeway Path (ancient trackway described as Britain’s oldest road), the MacMillan Way (Abbotsbury to Boston) or the walk along the Chesil Beach or the old railway track linking Abbotsbury and Portesham.
 You may also like to cycle along the narrow back lanes, have a round of golf at West Bay, go fishing off the Chesil Beach, take a boat trip from Weymouth or West Bay or go sailing from Portland’s world famous Sailing Academy, venue for the British Olympic sailing events.